 Bad gym habits are hard to break.
 As with any repeated behavior we do, it takes self-awareness and genuine effort to change our actions.
-But when it comes to working out, you may be doing some self-sabotaging that you aren’t even aware of—and stunting your progress in the process.
+But when it comes to working out (like with the Aaptiv app), you may be doing some self-sabotaging that you aren’t even aware of—and stunting your progress in the process.

 From spending too much time on social media to indulging in one too many protein shakes, here are four common bad gym habits and advice on how to break them.

 While working out is largely about the body, it all starts in the mind.
 If you view exercise negatively or have a bad attitude when it comes to fitness, chances are you’re not going to reach your full potential.
 Kathleen Trotter, a personal trainer and nutritionist, says that for many people, a negative mindset—including making excuses—is what holds them back the most.